Wind Is The Key

 To gybe, just pull the tilter extension toward your body with the same smooth motion as when coming about, grab the mainsheet just below the boom, and, when the sterns cross the wind, warn the crew and swing the boom across.
 As soon as the sail begins to fill with wind, move to the other side of the boat and off you go.

-Gybing in heavy air can be more difficult since everything will have to be speeded up correspondingly in heavy air, the boom can snap across with a lot ot force.
-For this reason, it’s best to come about in heavier winds until you have had a chance to practice gybing to the point where you feel confident that you can handle heavy air with dexterity.
+Gybing in heavy air can be more difficult since everything will have to be speeded up correspondingly in heavy air, the boom can snap across with a lot of force.
+For this reason, it’s best to come about in lighter winds until you have had a chance to practice gybing to the point where you feel confident that you can handle heavy air with dexterity.
 You should be especially aware of wind shifts in heavy air.
 If the wind should suddenly change direction as it blows across the stern of the boat, it could grab the sail and swing it far out to the other side very quickly.
 This is an unplanned gybe and could damage the boat if the wind is strong enough, or it could cause injury to unaware crew members.

 Landing the Boats